The new GED tests began January 2014

 - Attend a counseling session or sessions with a trained professional from FVTC.

-- Prepare for each of the five tests.
+- Prepare for each of the four tests.
 Take the tests at an Official Testing Center.

 - Pass each of the tests and accumulate the required standard score total.